 - 1. All students leaving campus during the regular school hours are required to check out at the office prior to leaving the campus.
-(With the exception of students participating in an approved Released Time program.)
+(With the exception of students participating in an approved Released Time program or lunch.)
 Parent or guardian verification will be required in order for a student to check out of school.
 Any absence resulting from a student leaving campus without properly checking out of school will be regarded as an unexcused absence and /or truancy, and will be subject to the disciplinary measures that accompany such. - 2.
-When a student has accumulated four (4) absences (2 in a block class) in one class during a semester, a letter will be sent home to the parents or guardian of that student.
-If a student accumulates six (6) absences in one class (3 in a block class) during a semester, the student and their parents will be contacted by a school official.
+When a student has accumulated four (4) absences in one class during a semester, a letter will be sent home to the parents or guardian of that student.
+If a student accumulates six (6) absences in one class during a semester, the student and their parents will be contacted by a school official.
+Absences excused by a medical doctor will be taken into consideration when making a determination on absence totals.

-If a CHS student is absent eight (8) or more days (5 absences in a block class) in one class during the semester, they will lose credit for that class and must petition for that credit through the C.H.S. attendance committee.
-Any CJHS who exceeds the allowed number of absences (8) (5 absences in a block class) in a semester will be required to attend the next available Friday school or after school time for each additional day missed.
+If a CHS student is absent eight (8) times in one class during the semester, they will lose credit for that class and must petition for that credit through the C.H.S. attendance committee.
+Any CJHS or CHS student who exceeds the allowed number of absences (8) in a semester will be required to attend the next available Friday school or after school time for each additional day missed at the discretion of the administrator.